kadiraio/kadiraio.github.io/_posts/academy/2014-04-21-getting-started-with-meteor-apm.md

 export KADIRA_APP_SECRET=<appSecret>
 ~~~

+> You can also specify options with environment variables too.
+For that, look at the [options definition](https://github.com/meteorhacks/kadira/blob/master/lib/environment_variables.js#L40). <br><br>
+> For an example: if you need to send kadira traffic via a http proxy.
+This is how it can be done with environment variables.
+>
+> `export KADIRA_OPTIONS_PROXY=http://proxyhost.com:port`

 After you've successfully connected with Kadira, you'll be able to see messages like the ones below, which indicate you've successfully authenticated with Kadira.

 ![Successfully Connected to the Kadira](https://i.cloudup.com/cBzynAatoq.png)

 _**After about one minute, your data will be processed and will be available on the UI.**_

+> If you are connecting to kadira behind a enterprise firewall or using a HTTP/HTTPS proxy.
+Then you need to configure kadira for that.
+For that look at this [article](http://support.kadira.io/knowledgebase/articles/376248-using-kadira-with-enterprise-firewall-proxy).

 ## Kadira Dashboard